Writ of Mandamus

 USCIS has a mandatory legal duty to make a decision on all immigration applications; however, USCIS often delays the adjudication of a case, especially when filing an adjustment of status and in Citizenship cases.
 Despite repeated inquiries for case status updates, many people are advised by USCIS simply that their case is “under review” or “still pending”.

-As a New York Immigration Lawyer, I filed many petitions in Federal Court on behalf of clients seeking to compel USCIS to make a final decision on their cases.
+As a New York Immigration Lawyer, I filed dozens of petitions in Federal Court on behalf of clients seeking to compel USCIS to make a final decision on their case.

 In the naturalization process, after passing the English and civics tests, you can be approved immediately or may have to wait months, or even years, before a final decision.
 On U.S. Citizenship cases, USCIS has 120 days from the date of the interview to render a decision; when USCIS fails to do so, the law allows an applicant to seek judicial intervention by filing a 8 U.S.C. § 1447(b) lawsuit in Federal District Court.
 This action is also called “Writ of Mandamus“.